Remembering the life of Rita Bagniefski 1935 - 2020

 She was preceded in death by her parents, Arlan and Esther; her loving husband, Fred; daughter, Jill; brother, Wayne; and grandson, Troy.

 The family will receive friends for a viewing and visitation from 4 to 6 p.m.
 Thursday, Jan.
 30, at Schumacher-Kish Funeral and Cremation Services, 200 West Ave.
-South in La Crosse.
-Funeral services will be held beginning with a viewing at 9:30 a.m.
+S., in La Crosse.
+Funeral services will be held, beginning with a viewing at 9:30 a.m. followed by Mass at 10:30 a.m.
 Friday, Jan.
-31, followed by Mass at 10:30 a.m. at Holy Trinity Catholic Church, 1333 So.
-13th St. Entombment will take place in the Chapel of Devotion Mausoleum in Woodlawn Cemetery.
+31, at Holy Trinity Catholic Church, 1333 13th St. S. Entombment will take place in the Chapel of Devotion Mausoleum in Woodlawn Cemetery.
 An online guest book is available at www.schumacher-kish.com.

 Upon completion of services, a remembrance of life will be hosted by the family at Piggy's Restaurant, 501 Front St. S., La Crosse.